One Thing I’ve Learned About Juicing and Doing What Matters

 “We say we want one thing, then we do another.
 We say we want to be successful but we sabotage the job interview.
 We say we want a product to come to market, but we sandbag the shipping schedule.
 We say we want to be thin but we eat too much.
 We say we want to be smart but we skip class or don’t read that book the boss lent us.”

 Seth Godin calls this the lizard brain, the resistance in the back of our head that tells us to slow down in order to avoid danger (or often success) and keeps us from being great.
 And it doesn’t go away, it will always be there.
+The lizard brain is afraid for us to be healthy, lean and full of energy because that is outside its comfort zone.
+Our job then, is to learn to quiet the lizard brain or ignore it.

 That can be a daunting task.
 But here’s one thing I’ve learned about juicing and doing what matters.